Skip to content

 • Property tests (via fast-check) are required for redaction, secret leakage, channel merge, and conflict-resolution thresholds once the corresponding packages exist.

-• Network-gated tests are opt-in via pnpm test:network.
-The default CI run never makes outbound calls.
+• Network-gated tests are opt-in via the RUN_NETWORK_TESTS=1 environment variable (e.g. RUN_NETWORK_TESTS=1 pnpm test in the affected package); they are skipped by default, so the standard CI run never makes outbound calls.

 Versioning